GSA/ficam-arch/_usecases/1_createidentity.md

   </tr>
 </table>

 ## Example

-I want to create a new enterprise identity, so that an individual may be established as a federal employee or contractor that will need to be identity proofed, credentialed, and granted access to agency services.
+I want to create a new enterprise identity, so that an individual may be established as a federal employee or contractor who will need to be identity proofed, credentialed, and granted access to agency services.

 ## Next Steps